-The continental shelf of the Central region extends seaward for approximately 70 km at an average dip of 0.8° then abruptly steepens to an average dip of 8.8° reaching the slope area (Figure 2B, 3C).
+The continental shelf of the Central region extends seaward for approximately 70 km at an average dip of 0.8° then abruptly steepens to an average dip of 8.8° reaching the slope area (Figures 2B, 3C).
 The Central region has the steepest continental slope within the study area.
-Our observations suggest this region is dictated by a different oceanographic and sedimentary processes relative to the Northern region.
+Our observations suggest this region is dictated by a different oceanographic and sedimentary process relative to the Northern region.

 Observation: On the shelf, multibeam and 3D seismic datasets document a c.
-40 km long scarp that separates the undeformed shelf from a set of erosional features (Figure 6A).
-Seismic sections cutting through the scarp reveal that well-layered, undeformed strata are separated by moderately deformed, discontinuous strata, bounding by a 242 continuous base surface (Figure 6B).
-East to the scarp, a series of regularly spaced oval and crescent-shaped bedforms are observed near the SE part of the shelf (Figure 6A).
-243 244 In the seismic section, the oval-shaped bedforms are scour-like undulations that are repeated at regular intervals (c.
-0.6-2 km).
-A single bedform is characterised by a 245 truncated, gently lee side and short, steep stoss sides (Figure 6B).
-The crescent-shaped 246 247 bedforms are aligned in-train and gradually formed as a channel-shaped morphology 248 (Figure 6A).
-In the seismic section, a single crescent-shaped bedform is characterised by a steep lee side and a gently dipping stoss side (Figure 6C).
-The crescent-shaped 249 250 bedform train has a broad bowl-shaped morphology that lies above an erosional base 251 surface (Figure 6D).

-253 Further north of the shelf, at least two well-developed channels are observed near the 254 northern part of the shelf (Figure 6A).
+40 km-long scarp that separates the undeformed shelf from a set of complex erosional features (Figure 6A).
+Seismic sections cutting through the scarp reveal that well-layered, undeformed strata are separated by moderately deformed, discontinuous strata, bound by a high amplitude and continuous base surface (Figure 6B).
+East to the scarp, a series of regularly spaced scour-shaped bedforms is observed near the SE part of the shelf (Figure 6A).
+In the seismic section, the scour-shaped bedforms are characterised by truncated, gently lee sides and short, steep stoss sides (Figure 6B).
+Further north, scour-shaped bedforms are aligned in train and gradually form a channel-shaped morphology (Figure 6A).
+In the seismic section, the scour-shaped bedform train is also characterised by an erosional, steep lee side and a gently dipping stoss side (Figure 6C).
+Further north of the shelf, at least two well-developed channels are observed near the northern part of the shelf (Figure 6A).
 These channels initiate from the outer shelf and extend to the shelf break (Figure 6A).
-They display trough-shaped depressions with a 255 256 flat base surface in the seismic cross-section (Figure 6D).
-On the slope, widely 257 distributed and predominant gullies extending from the shelf edge to and intersecting with the Bass Canyon head are observed (Figure 6A).
-The gullies are characterised by 258 259 straight and linear morphology, dipping parallel to the slope dip direction.
-The cross 260 sections show the gullies are V-shaped, and have a clear erosive truncation along the sidewalls (Figure 6D).
-261
+They display trough-shaped depressions with a flat base surface in the seismic cross-section (Figure 6D).
+On the slope, widely distributed and predominant gullies extending from the shelf edge to and intersecting with the Bass Canyon head are observed (Figure 6A).
+The gullies are characterised by straight and linear morphology, dipping parallel to the slope dip direction.
+The cross sections show the gullies are V-shaped, and have a clear erosive truncation along the sidewalls (Figure 6E).

-263 Interpretation: Wu et al. (2023) have thoroughly investigated the initiation and

-264 evolution of these seabed morphologies and dominant sedimentary processes in the Central region.
-It was suggest that the complex seabed morphology in this region is 265 genetically linked to a dynamic interaction between Bass Cascade Current, Westerly 266 wind, and strong waves (Wu et al., 2023).
-The NNE-trending scarp developed on the 267 shelf is interpreted as the headwall scarp of larger buried submarine landslides (i.e. 268 Bull et al., 2009).
-The oval- and crescent-shaped bedforms are likely cyclic scours (i.e. 269 Fildani and Normark, 2004; Kostic, 2011) and cyclic steps (i.e. Fildani et al., 2006), 270 271 respectively.
-These bedforms are formed by downslope flowing of supercritical 272 currents while excavating the seabed through the force of hydraulic jumps (Gardner et 273 al., 2020).
-The intermediate relation of these bedforms to the gully heads suggests that erosion by the overflow of supercritical turbidity currents could play a significant 274 275 role in the initiation of gully formation (i.e. Noormets et al., 2009; Gales et al., 2012).
-276 Based on Wu et al. (2023) the headwall scarp developed on the shelf could catch the along-shelf transported BCC, forcing it to sink and generate supercritical turbidity 277 278 currents.
-The supercritical turbidity currents further transports downslope, forming 279 the widely distributed gullies and other erosional structures on the slope.
-The Westerly winds and associated waves could also impact the area off-shelf and across the upper 280 281 slope, forming submarine landslides and initiating turbidity current (Wu et al., 2023).
+Interpretation: Wu et al. (2023) have thoroughly investigated the initiation and evolution of these seabed morphologies and dominant sedimentary processes in the Central region.
+It was suggested that the complex seabed morphology in this region is genetically linked to a dynamic interaction between Bass Cascade Current, Westerly wind, and strong waves (Wu et al., 2023).
+On the shelf, the NNE-trending scarp is interpreted as the headwall scarp of a buried submarine landslide (Wu et al., 2023).
+The scour-shaped bedforms and scour-shaped bedform train are interpreted as cyclic steps and cyclic steps train, separately (i.e. Fildani et al., 2006).
+The presence of the cyclic steps indicates turbidity currents are the dominant sedimentary process in the Central region.
+Wu et al. (2023) suggest that the submarine landslides associated with steep scarps can breach and subsequently catch the Bass Cascading Current, forcing the current to transform into turbidity currents.
+After the turbidity currents initiation, the steep scarps would then provide ample opportunity for the turbidity current to evolve into Froude supercritical flow.
+The supercritical turbidity currents further transport downslope, forming the widely distributed gullies and other erosional structures on the slope.
+Additionally, Westerly winds generated waves, and storms associated currents may also coincide with the Bass Cascading Current and jointly resuspend seabed sediments and generate turbidity currents in the Central Gippsland Basin (Wu et al., 2023).
+Thus, the transformed turbidity currents are an effective seabed sculpting tool and hugely dictated the seabed morphology on the Central shelf and slope.

-283 Southern region
+Southern region